Chapter 18. Production Rollout Checklist¶

 This kind of checklist is powerful because it turns readiness into an engineering discussion instead of confidence in someone's tone of voice.

-This simple skeleton shows how readiness can be evaluated as a set of required conditions:
+This small skeleton shows how readiness can be evaluated as a set of required conditions:

 from dataclasses import dataclass